raphCode/master-thesis-muzero/theory.typ

 The !seq of visited !ss $s_0, s_1, s_2, ..., s_T$ is referred to as a !traj.
-Depending on the context, a !traj may also include the !as and !rs associated with the transitions between !ss.
+Depending on the context, a !traj may also include the !as and !rs associated with the transitions between these !ss.
 The last !s $s_T$ is also called the !ts.
 @sutton

 To translate multiple !rs earned over a period of time into a singular value that guides the agent in making optimal decisions, we use the concept of a !ret.
-The !ret is a specific !fn of the !r !seq.
+The !ret is a !fn of the !r !seq.
-The !ag's learning objective is then defined as maximizing the !exret.
+The !ag's learning objective is then defined as maximizing the !exret#footnote[for details about how the _expected_ !ret is defined, see @sec_rl_exret_and_nstep].
 In a simple case, the !ret $G_t$ may be defined as the sum of all !rs occurring after time step $t$:
 $ G_t eq.def r_(t+1) + r_(t+2) + r_(t+3) + ... + r_T $